 12 credit hours | Advisor: Amanda Weaver

-The goal of the certificate program is to provide GES students advanced training in sustainable urban agriculture through the integration of university classroom study and field-based practicum conducted at the department’s field research station.
-Requirements for the certificate are therefore divided between on-campus courses and field courses.
+The goal of the certificate program is to provide GES students advanced training in sustainable urban agriculture through the integration of university classroom study (mostly online courses) and field-based practicum conducted at the department’s field research station.

 Upon successful completion of the certificate, students will: